Beauty in the Age of Coronavirus — With Face Masks, It's All About the Eyes | PaperCity Magazine

 Aubrie Layne's designer face masks are so colorful and fun as to vie with the eyes for attention.

-Kuhl-Linscomb team members with beauty expert Craig McLemore, right (Instagram photo)
+Kuhl-Linscomb beauty experts Asher Marquez, April Richie, and Craig McLemore (Instagram photo)

 Aubrie Layne's Lucky Cat Beauty is the go-to salon for brides, gala chairs and ladies heading for special events.
 (Aubrie Layne photo)